 The Sabbath day occurs on the seventh day of the week which is Saturday.
 During Jesus’ ministry here on earth, the religious leaders had imposed many religious rules and regulations upon the people.
 Their rules made life difficult for the people.
 The extra rules were initially added with good intentions.
 They were supposed to prevent the people from violating God’s rules.
 Instead, with time the rules became excessive and a burden.
 The Sabbath Day involved the obedience to a list of a very long list of rules.
-A review of the Mishnah
+The Mishnah includes a long list of these rules.

 Purpose of the Sabbath